Lotus-King-Research/Padma-Backend/docs/Application-Structure.md

 # Application Structure

-With the package [/app](https://github.com/mikkokotila/Padma/tree/master/app) is structured as follows.
+The package [/app](https://github.com/Lotus-King-Research/Padma-Backend/tree/master/app) is structured as follows:

 - `pipelines` contains pipelines for each views where the data is produced
 - `static` contains static files, such as images and javascript